 Sometimes you have orders that don’t work anymore or maybe they weren’t very good orders to start with.
 There are means to do that so we want to change those orders through a modification.
+Though, preparing for a child custody modification in Austin can be difficult without legal guidance from a knowledgeable family lawyer.

 First, let’s talk about the suit to modify possession or conservatorship.